Delamater-Bevin Mansion

 The Delamater-Bevin Mansion, also known as The Bevin House, is a historic 22-room Victorian mansion on the north shore of Long Island within the Incorporated Village of Asharoken, New York.
-The estate is on the Eatons Neck landmass on the edge of Duck Island Harbor, an inlet of Northport Bay, off of Long Island Sound.
+The estate is on the Eatons Neck landmass on the edge of Duck Island Harbor, an inlet of Northport Bay, off Long Island Sound.

 History

-The home was built by Cornelius Henry DeLamater in 1862 in French Second Empire architectural style, and was originally known as Vermland.
-DeLamater, who owned over 1000 acre of Eaton's Neck, was the owner of the DeLamater Iron Works located in NYC where W. 13th St meets the Hudson River.
+The home was built by Cornelius Henry DeLamater in 1862 in the French Second Empire architectural style and was initially known as Vermland.
+DeLamater owned over 1000 acre of Eaton's Neck and the DeLamater Iron Work in NYC, where W. 13th St meets the Hudson River.
 The turret, engines, and weaponry on the Ironclad "Monitor" were built by DeLamater's foundry under the direction of noted marine engineer John Ericsson.
-DeLamater named his summer estate "Vermland" after the Swedish province where Ericsson was born as the two men were best of friends and inseparable.
-After DeLamater's death on February 7, 1889, his Eaton's Neck estate was inherited by his wife Ruth Oakley Caller DeLamater, who died on December 7, 1894, leaving the estate to their daughter Laura DeLamater Bevin.
+DeLamater named his summer estate "Vermland" after the Swedish province where Ericsson was born, as the two men were best of friends and inseparable.
+After DeLamater's death on February 7, 1889, his Eaton's Neck estate was inherited by his wife, Ruth Oakley Caller DeLamater, who died on December 7, 1894, leaving the estate to their daughter Laura DeLamater Bevin.
 Over time, the house gradually became known as "The Bevin House.
-Laura DeLamater Bevin died on March 4, 1920 and her son Sydney Bevin inherited the property.
+Laura DeLamater Bevin died on March 4, 1920, and her son Sydney Bevin inherited the property.

-During World War II, the exiled French writer and pioneering aviator Antoine de Saint-Exupéry rented The Bevin House, which is where he wrote much of the well-known novel The Little Prince during late 1942.
+During World War II, the exiled French writer and pioneering aviator Antoine de Saint-Exupéry rented The Bevin House, where he wrote much of the well-known novel The Little Prince in late 1942.
 He lived there with Consuelo de Saint-Exupéry, and they hosted their common friend Denis de Rougemont.